Language Model-Based Paired Variational Autoencoders for Robotic Language Learning

-However, even with multiple descriptions mapped to a robot action, language input is still restricted in the sense that it must follow a simple syntax with three elements, viz., action type, colour and speed.
-To overcome this, we equip the PVAE architecture with the Bidirectional Encoder Representations from Transformers (BERT) language model \cite{devlin2019bert} that has been pretrained on large-scale text corpora to enable the recognition of unconstrained natural language commands by human users.
+However, even with multiple descriptions mapped to a robot action as implemented in our previous work \cite{Oezdemir_2021_ICDL}, replacing each word by its alternative does not lift the grammar restrictions on the language input.
+In order to process unconstrained language input, we equip the PVAE architecture with the Bidirectional Encoder Representations from Transformers (BERT) language model \cite{devlin2019bert} that has been pretrained on large-scale text corpora to enable the recognition of unconstrained natural language commands by human users.
 To this end, we replace the LSTM language encoder with a pretrained BERT model so that the PVAE can recognise different commands that correspond to the same actions as the predefined descriptions given the same object combinations on the table.
 This new model variant, which we call PVAE-BERT, can handle not only the descriptions it is trained with, but also various descriptions equivalent in meaning with different word order and/or filler words (e.g., `please', `could', `the', etc.) as our analysis shows.
 We make use of transfer learning by using a pretrained language model, hence, benefitting from large unlabelled textual data.

 Our contributions can be summarised as follows: \begin{enumerate} \item In our previous work \cite{Oezdemir_2021_ICDL}, we showed that variational autoencoders facilitate better one-to-many action-to-language translation and that channel separation in visual feature extraction, i.e., training RGB channels separately, results in more accurate recognition of object colours in our object manipulation scenario.
-In this follow-up work, we extend our dataset with different shapes and show that our PVAE with the channel separation approach is able to translate from action to language while manipulating different objects. \item We introduce PVAE-BERT, which indicates the potential of our approach to be scaled up for unconstrained instructions from human users. \item Additional principle component (PCA) analysis shows that language as well as action representation vectors arrange according to the semantics of the language descriptions. \end{enumerate}
+In this follow-up work, we extend our dataset with different shapes and show that our PVAE with the channel separation approach is able to translate from action to language while manipulating different objects. \item Here, we introduce PVAE-BERT, which, by using pretrained BERT, indicates the potential of our approach to be scaled up for unconstrained instructions from human users. \item Additional principle component (PCA) analysis shows that language as well as action representation vectors arrange according to the semantics of the language descriptions. \end{enumerate}